Commission on Appointments: Composition

+Senate President Tito Sotto presides over a plenary session of the Commission on Appointments on February 4, 2026.

 The commission is composed of the Senate President, the ex officio chairman, twelve senators, and twelve members of the House of Representatives.
 Members from each house of Congress are elected based on proportional representation from the political parties and parties or organizations registered under the party-list system represented.
 The Chairman of the Commission shall vote only in case of a tie.
 It shall act on all appointments submitted within thirty session days of Congress.
 It shall be governed by a majority vote of all members.

 Procedure

 A president can either make a nomination or an appointment.
 Either action involves the commission.

 Most presidential actions are ad interim appointments, done when Congress is not in session.
 In these cases, the appointment allows the official to discharge the duties related to the office immediately.
 The ad interim appointment ceases to be valid if the commission explicitly rejects the appointment, or if the commission "bypasses" the appointment.
 If the commission rejects the appointment, the official is no longer allowed to discharge the duties related to his or her office, and the president has to appoint someone else.
 If the commission bypasses the official, the president can re-appoint that person.

 The president can also nominate an official if Congress is in session.
 In a "regular" nomination, the official can only discharge the duties once the commission consents to the appointment.

 Just as other legislative bodies, the commission is divided into different committees.
 Each appointment is coursed through the committee concerned.
 After hearings are held, the committee decides to confirm or reject the appointment; the commission en banc then deliberates on whether to accept the committee's decision.